saganatt/PID_ML_in_O2/README.md

 git fetch saganatt
 git checkout saganatt/pid-with-onnx
 ```
+2. Adjust the path to the ONNX model in the analysis task (line 23)
-2. If you don't have O2Physics built, you need to build it with aliBuild: `aliBuild build O2Physics --defaults o2`.<br>
+3. If you don't have O2Physics built, you need to build it with aliBuild: `aliBuild build O2Physics --defaults o2`.<br>
    Otherwise, you can make it faster:
 ```
 cd alice/sw/BUILD/O2Physics-latest/O2Physics/